-Jen and family test out the Primus Onja stove on one of their camping trips.
+Jen and their family test out the Primus Onja stove on one of their camping trips.
 Is it any good?
 Read here to find out more.

 We’ve done a lot of camping, and used a lot of different camping stoves too.
 The one we use depends on where we are, what the weather’s like, what we’re cooking and how far we need to carry it.